leejoramo/UUCGV/UUCGV ByLaws.md

 5. Funeral and memorial services
 6. Such other religious observances as she or he may deem suitable
 7. Attending and reporting at the regular Board, TLC and COM meetings
-8. Make a report to the Congregation at the annual congregational meeting.
+8. Submit to the Board an annual report twenty (20) days prior to the Annual Congregational Meeting.

-### Section D: Committee Membership
+### Section D: Team Membership

 The Minister shall be a non-voting ex-officio member of the Board, the TLC and all Standing or Ad-Hoc Teams.
 The Minister shall participate in the TLC's calendar planning sessions.
 Shall bring to the attention of the Board, TLC, COM and other teams all matters which seem pertinent to the general welfare of the congregation and shall make recommendations as seem proper.
 However, the decision in matters of policy and procedure shall remain with the Board.